 An IO customer approached our Early Development scientists in Gosselies, Belgium, following lead candidate selection.
 This client was interested in determining functionality and potency of their chosen compound.
 ImmunXperts, a Nexelis company, developed various in vitro bioassays to mimic the tumor environment.

-Recently, in support of personalized medicine therapeutics, ImmunXperts designed in vitro models to monitor the neoepitope-specific immune response.
+Recently in support of personalized medicine therapeutics, ImmunXperts designed in vitro models to monitor the neoepitope-specific immune response.
 The personalized therapy targets specific mutations in the tumor of the patient.
-The team developed an assay that consists of an optimized enrichment protocol to allow detection of low frequent T cells in the PBMC samples using fluorospot or cell sorting to measure the antigen-specific immune response.
+The team developed an assay which consists of an optimized enrichment protocol to allow detection of low frequent T-cells in the PBMC samples using fluorospot or cell sorting to measure the antigen-specific immune response.
 The assay results allow monitoring of the strength and breadth of the immune response in the presence of their therapy.

-A client approached our CAP/CLIA-certified laboratory in Seattle, Washington, to execute a technology transfer to achieve validation for a novel bispecific antibody.
+A client approached our CAP/CLIA-certified laboratory to execute a technology transfer to achieve validation for a novel bispecific antibody.
 The biomarker assay was ELISA-based utilizing mesoscale discovery (MSD) to measure B-cell activating factor, a ligand within the tumor necrosis factor in human sera.